APantelides/expense-tracker/README.md

 4. run npm deploy
 5. navigate to localhost:3000

+To make a user an admin enter the postgres terminal, select the appropriate database and run the following command: - `UPDATE users SET "isAdmin"=true WHERE _id= userid;`

 Optional: To persist database data on restart you will have to comment line 11 in `server/database/db-config.js` and restart the server

+## Testing
+Execute: npm test
+Note: Left testing for last as it is my weakest area.
+Got blocked and ran out of time.
+If I had more time I would have spend 15 more minutes troubleshooting and then emailed for help.
+I need to bush up on the implementation.

 ## Stack
   - Backend: Postgres + Node&Express with sequelize(ORM)